nitinkash/ts/README.md

-Repo to track changes in thinkscript codes:
+Repo to track changes in thinkscript codes used for ThinkOrSwim trading signals